 This section formalizes a core language and execution model for browser extensions.
 The distinctive feature of this model is that the execution of extension code is interleaved arbitrarily with JavaScript on the web page.
-We use this model to provide a semantics for security policies and define a safety property for extensions-safe extensions never cause runtime security failures.
-In the following section, we show how refinement type checking can be used to soundly decide extension safety.
+We use this model to provide a semantics for security policies and define a safety property for extensions - safe extensions never cause runtime security failures.
+In the following section, we show how refinement type checking can be use to soundly decide extension safety.

-A. λ^{BX} : A core calculus for browser extensions
+A. λ^{BX} : A Core Calculus for Browser Extensions

-The listing below shows the syntax of $\lambda^{\rm BX}$, a (tiny) lambda calculus that we use to model extensions and their interactions with the DOM.
+The listing below shows the syntax of λ^{BX} , a (tiny) lambda calculus that we use to model extensions and their interactions with the DOM.
 We also show a syntax (\mathcal{P}) for a model of the policy language of the previous section.
-Both $\lambda^{\rm BX}$ and \mathcal{P} are to be understood as minimal core models-we leave out many elements of our practical implementation, including network access, event handling, local storage, and browsing history.
+Both λ^{BX} and \mathcal{P} are to be understood as minimal core models - we leave out many elements of our practical implementation, including network access, event handling, local storage, and browsing history.